rat-software/rat-software/backend/README.md

 - Scraping Options: `config_sources.ini`

 ## Running the Backend Application
-- The backend applications use `appsheduler` to run in the background.
+- The backend applications use `apsheduler` to run in the background.
 To start all services simultaneously, use:
     ```bash
     nohup python backend_controller_start.py &
     ```